 A digital ohmmeter is used to measure electrical resistance which obstructs the path to the flow of current.

 As shown in the diagram, a resistance network comprising of a known resistance RK and unknown resistance Ru used to develop a voltage across the unknown resistance.
 The voltage is given by:

 V = VB Ru / RK + Ru

 where VB = Voltage of the built-in battery

 After calibrating voltage, the meter can be calibrated in terms of ohms.

 Some common Digital multimeter symbols and its description are given in the table below.
-These symbols are often found on the multimeter & its schematics are designed to symbolize components and reference values of electrical parameters.
+These symbols are often found on the multimeter & their schematics are designed to symbolize components and reference values of electrical parameters.

 DMM Parts and functions

 A Digital Multimeter is divided into three parts:

 (i) Display: The LCD screen present on the upper portion of the multimeter basically displays four or more digits and also shows a negative value if necessary.
 A few of today’s multimeters have illuminated the display for better viewing in low light situations.